 Massachusetts Commission Against Discrimination (MCAD)

 If you believe you have experienced discrimination within the last 300 days, the Massachusetts Commission Against Discrimination is available to assist you.
-If you visit one of MCAD offices and meet with an intake worker, he or she will explain to you what kind of evidence you will need to prove that discrimination occurred.
+If you visit one of MCAD offices and meet with an intake worker, they will explain to you what kind of evidence you will need to prove that discrimination occurred.
 Click here for more information about how to file a complaint with MCAD.

 U.S. Equal Employment Opportunity Commission (EEOC) Ruling on Transgender Employees

-EEOC ruling protecting transgender people under the Title VII sex discrimination law.
-The Equal Employment Opportunity Commission (EEOC) ruled in a 5-0 decision that an employer who discriminates against a transgender employee or job applicant because of the person’s gender identity is illegal sex discrimination based on Title VII of the Civil Rights Act of 1964
+The 2012 EEOC ruling protects transgender people under the Title VII sex discrimination law.
+The Equal Employment Opportunity Commission (EEOC) ruled in a 5-0 decision that an employer discriminating against a transgender employee or job applicant because of the person’s gender identity is illegal sex discrimination based on Title VII of the Civil Rights Act of 1964.

-Transgender Law Center also has “Frequently Asked Questions: What the EEOC’s Decision in Macy v.
+Transgender Law Center has also released “Frequently Asked Questions: What the EEOC’s Decision in Macy v.
 Holder Means for You”